Linuxfabrik/monitoring-plugins/check-plugins/postfix-logfile/README.md

                         because a command-line argument is visible to every user on the host.
 Example:
                         `--proxy=http://proxy.example.com:3128`.
+  --rejects-critical REJECTS_CRITICAL
+                        Number of messages the server turned away within `--lookback` that returns CRITICAL.
+0 turns the threshold off.
+Example: `--rejects-critical=200`.
+                        Default: 60
+  --rejects-warning REJECTS_WARNING
+                        Number of messages the server turned away within `--lookback` that returns WARNING.
+Counted per source address.
+A server that answers the internet turns mail away all day and wants this raised.
+0 turns the threshold off.
+Example: `--rejects-warning=50`.
+                        Default: 6
   --relay-failures-critical RELAY_FAILURES_CRITICAL
                         Number of failed connections to the next hop within `--lookback` that returns CRITICAL.
 0 turns the